lgaudencio/bring-a-backpack/README.md

 * *git commit -m “commit message”* – This command was used to commit changes to the local repository queue ready for the final step.

 * *git push* – This command was used to push all committed code to the remote repository on GitHub.

+#### Heroku Deployment

+The site was deployed to Heroku.
+The steps to deploy are as follows:

+* Navigate to the Heroku website and create an account

+* Click the new button in the top right corner

+* Select create new app

+* Enter app name

+* Select region and click create app

+* Click the resources tab and search for Heroku Postgres

+* Select hobby dev and continue

+* Go to the settings tab and then click reveal config vars

+* Add the following config vars:
+    * SECRET_KEY: (Your secret key)
+    * DATABASE_URL: (This should already exist with add on of Postgres)
+    * EMAIL_HOST_USER: (Email address)
+    * EMAIL_HOST_PASS: (Email app password)
+    * CLOUDINARY_URL: (Cloudinary api url)

+* Click the deploy tab

+* Scroll down to GitHub and sign in/authorise when prompted

+* In the search box, find the repository you want to deploy and click connect

+* Scroll down to Manual deploy and choose the main branch

+* Click deploy

+The app should now be displayed successfully.

+Link to the live site can be found here: Live Site

+#### Run Locally

+Navigate to the GitHub Repository you want to clone to use locally:

+* Click on the code drop down button

+* Click on HTTPS

+* Copy the repository link to the clipboard

+* Open your IDE of choice (git must be installed for the next step)

+* Type git clone copied-git-url into the IDE terminal

+The project will now have been cloned on your local machine for use.

+#### Fork Project

+Most commonly, forks are used to either propose changes to someone else’s project or to use someone else’s project as a starting point for your own idea.
+You can fork a project by doing the following:

+* Navigate to the GitHub Repository you want to fork

+* Not he top right of the page under the header, click the fork button

+* This will create a duplicate of the full project in your GitHub Repository